Anshjyot/Anshjyot.github.io/index.markdown

 According to a report by the San Francisco Chronicle referenced earlier, many of the city's drug arrests in recent years have occurred within feet of harm-reduction centers, this lends weight to critics’ concerns: that enforcement doesn’t necessarily follow the drug trade, but instead concentrates on **where the crisis is most visible**.

-We also built an **interactive heatmap animation** to explore how hotspots have shifted over the past two decades.
+An **interactive heatmap animation** illustrates how hotspots have shifted over the past two decades.
 Each frame shows a year from **2003 to 2024**, capturing the evolving geography of arrests.

 <iframe src="assets/images/drug_heatmap_yearly.html" width="100%" height="600" style="border:none;"></iframe>